 But that’s not the best part, Dropbox has the ability to sync my iPhone photos using the camera upload feature which uploads my photos directly to my Dropbox account.
 If you currently send photos from your iPhone to an email address and then to your hard drive to save them—please stop.
 The automatic camera upload feature is much more efficient.
 You’re welcome!

-I’ll be honest, over the past year I’ve had an on again off again relationship with this app—mainly because I loaded it up a little too much and managed to overwhelm myself so I stopped using it for a few months (pro tip! don’t do that).
+I’ll be honest, over the past year I’ve had an on-again-off-again relationship with this app—mainly because I loaded it up a little too much and managed to overwhelm myself so I stopped using it for a few months (pro tip! don’t do that).

 Thankfully, we’re in love again and I can rave about all the great things it has to offer because it’s one helluva a little app.
 I know I said free, however, this one is a paid subscription but made the list because they do offer a free 30-day trial.
 If you choose to use it after the free trial, it’s a mere $24/yearly subscription which I think is worth it.

 I’m not lying when I say that I’ve saved the best for last.
 If you’re a blogger or a business owner then you’re probably already familiar with Trello.
 I have only been using Trello for a short time but let me tell you, this one is changing my life.
-Not only am I using it to organize blog posts and other
+Not only am I using it to organize blog posts and other business/coaching projects, but I’ve been using this to manage personal household tasks such as preparing for our sweet little bundle who’s expected to arrive in a few weeks.

 Before I started using Trello, I followed a tutorial by Elle & Company: Getting Your Blog Organized With Trello to help me understand how to organize my boards.
 Although she is referring to blog editorials in her post, the information is pretty universal so I recommend checking it out before you start making your own boards.